 Work Package 3: Pilot cases based on knowledge transfer

-WP3 will develop innovative practices in pilot sites (eg. large protected areas).
-It will focus on the reuse/reinvention/reactualization of traditional practices and the safeguarding of “sustainable” productive landscapes (i.e., terraces, forests) and will create knowledge transfer about tourism marketing strategies of Intangible Cultural Heritage Alpine Food and its commercial exploitation also facilitating the intergenerational transmission of skills.
+AlpFoodway developed innovative practices in pilot sites (eg. large protected areas).
+The tests focus on reusing, reinventing, reactualizing traditional practices and the safeguarding “sustainable” productive landscapes (i.e., terraces, forests) and create knowledge transfer about Alpine Food Intangible Cultural Heritage tourism marketing strategies and commercial exploitation also enhancing the intergenerational transmission of skills.

 1 - PILOT ACTIONS

 Capacity development: reinventing traditional jobs using farming traditions and food heritage in an innovative context

 To keep Intangible Cultural Heritage food production alive and to reinvent it in regions where knowledge still exists but lack of practice is increasing, capacity development is needed.
 Combining involvement of stakeholder and population, experiences from other alpine regions and intergenerational dialogue and applying traditional methods as workshops, thematic days but also new IT/media based approaches we are raising awareness in the population about the opportunity to reinvent jobs and transfer knowledge.

 Experience transfer: Combining tourism with the promotion and protection of Alpine natural and cultural heritage

 Authentic experiences play an important role in tourism.
 User generated content transferring exceptional stories to friends and relatives is powerful in marketing.
 This activity aims to setup mixed groups of Intangible Cultural Heritage food producers and tourism stakeholders.
 The activity focuses on a) involving stakeholders b) creating authentic experiences around Intangible Cultural Heritage food: sharing handicrafts knowledge how to process indigenous varieties, the connection between place and landscape of production.